awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 + `PYTHONPATH` – \([Python 2\.7, 3\.6, 3\.8](python-programming-model.md)\) The Python library path \(`$LAMBDA_RUNTIME_DIR`\)\.
 + `GEM_PATH` – \([Ruby](lambda-ruby.md)\) The Ruby library path \(`$LAMBDA_TASK_ROOT/vendor/bundle/ruby/2.5.0:/opt/ruby/gems/2.5.0`\)\.

 The sample values shown reflect the latest runtimes\.
-The values of or presence of specific variables can vary on older runtimes\.
+The presence of specific variables or their values can vary on earlier runtimes\.

 ## Securing Environment Variables<a name="configuration-envvars-encryption"></a>

-Lambda encrypts environment variables with a key that it creates in your account \(an AWS managed customer master key\)\.
+Lambda encrypts environment variables with a key that it creates in your account \(an AWS managed customer master key \(CMK\)\)\.
 Use of this key is free\.
 You can also choose to provide your own key for Lambda to use instead of the default key\.

 When you provide the key, only users in your account with access to the key can view or manage environment variables on the function\.
-Your organization may also have internal or external requirements to manage keys used for encryption and control when they are rotated\.
+Your organization might also have internal or external requirements to manage keys that are used for encryption and to control when they're rotated\.

 **To use a customer managed CMK**